 They also lack dynamism.
 This is particularly noticeable when listening to swooping post rock and classical crescendos, which lack the swell you’ll get on the Technics.

-If you’re one of the multitude of people that doesn’t like in-ear tips, but fancies the freedom of true-wireless, the Galaxy Buds are one of a select few options on the market.
-And for casual music listeners, they’re more than good enough to meet your needs.
+- You’re one of the multitude of people that doesn’t like in-ear tips, but fancies the freedom of true-wireless: the Galaxy Buds are one of a select few options on the market that don’t have in-ear tips.